shuHelicopter/Machine_Learning_Specialization_University_of_Washington/README.md

 # Machine_Learning_Specialization_University_of_Washington
 Assignments for the Coursera courses 'Machine Learning Specialization'(University of Washington).
+In those assignments, I prefer packages numpy, pandas and scikitlearn than graphlap, sframe provied by the instructors.
+There is slight difference in syntax between two kinds of python packages.

 ## Syllabus of Machine Learning Specialization
+## A Case Study Approach
+1) Introduction
+2) Regression - Predicting House Prices
+3) Classification - Sentiment Anlysis
+4) Clustering and Similarity - Retrieving Documents
+5) Recommending Products (Excluded)
+6) Deep Learning - Searching for Images (Excluded)

 ## Regression
 ### Week1: Simple Regression - Linear Regression with one input